 Since those days I’ve been turned on to a different way of getting high, which I do quite often.
 It’s a guilt-free, righteous way of getting above all the stuff down here that can be so frustrating.
 I picked up on it from the example of David in the Bible.

 Look close enough and you will see that David got high a lot.
 Spiritually speaking, of course.
-How?
-Through his relationship with God.
+How did he do it?
+What was his preferred method?
+It was through his relationship with God.
 Whenever David reached out to God in prayer, at least for a little while, he was way out of the reach of his antagonists.
-Fellowship with God was his safe, elevated place.
+Fellowship with God, the Most High, was his safe, elevated place.

 If you have trusted Jesus, the truth is you are already positioned with Him high up in heavenly places.
 It’s a done deal.
 But sometimes from where we’re standing, heaven seems a million miles away, doesn’t it?